Sergei Ignashevich: Club career

 After short spells with Spartak Orekhovo and Krylia Sovetov, Ignashevich joined Lokomotiv Moscow in 2001.
 In his first season with the capital club, the defender was part of the team which won the Russian Cup.
 A year later, Lokomotiv won the Russian league title.
+Under manager Yuri Syomin, he usually played either as a defensive midfielder in front of the back-three or as a center back in the middle of the back-three.
+Due to his powerful shot, he also took penalties and free kicks, particularly from long distances.

-In 2004, Ignashevich left Lokomotiv for city rivals CSKA.
-In his twelve years with the club, Ignashevich has won the 2005, 2006 and 2013 league titles, 2005, 2006, 2008, 2009 and 2013 Russian Cups, and the 2004–05 UEFA Cup.
+In early 2004, Ignashevich left Lokomotiv for city rivals CSKA as a free agent.
+He immediately became a starter and played in the middle of a back-three, usually flanked by the Berezutski brothers, Aleksei on the left and Vasili on the right.
+In his fourteen years with the club, Ignashevich has won the 2005, 2006 and 2013 league titles, 2005, 2006, 2008, 2009 and 2013 Russian Cups, and the 2004–05 UEFA Cup.

 Both Ignashevich and Aleksei Berezutskiy were provisionally suspended after both players' A samples revealed the presence of a prohibited substance following a random doping test after CSKA's UEFA Champions League match at Manchester United on 3 November 2009.
 It was later revealed that they had taken a cold medicine which had not been reported, and both players were suspended for one game, which was applied retroactively.

 Following retirement after the 2018 World Cup, Ignashevich chose to remain with CSKA as a coach, specifically working within the youth set up at the club.